 I think that traveling alone is such a life-changing experience because you will not only know and start appreciating things within and around you, but you will also be surprised by all the things you’re capable of doing.
 Because of this I even think that you will eventually find yourself trusting your instincts even more.

 Besides post-secondary education, travelling can also make us more independent individuals.
-By embarking on your own journey you will find yourself planning your own way towards everywhere you go.
+By embarking on your own journey, you will find yourself planning your own way everywhere you go.

 Not only that, in fact, you will decide how and when you want to do certain things.
 You will also realize that you will be having control of most of the activities you want to do while you stay in another country or city.

-We might not realize this but in order to learn them, we apply different skills that shape us as the individuals we want to be.
+We might not realize this, but in order to learn, we adopt different skills that shape us as the individuals we want to be.

 It’s interesting to learn things about people, cultures or religions that we maybe didn’t know much about.
-The best part is when we are able to pick up some words in languages such as Spanish or Hindi.
+The best part is when we are able to pick up some words or maybe even learn a new language.

-Clicking (and of course posting) pictures, buying souvenirs and keeping a journal are a few things that may help to ensure that your memories last even longer.
+Taking pictures, buying souvenirs and keeping a journal are a few things that may help ensure that your memories last even longer.